Home Blog The Book of Witching: By C.J. Cooke (Book Review)

 Atmospheric Setting: The Orkney Islands

 The Orkney Islands serve as a character in their own right, with Cooke’s vivid descriptions bringing the rugged landscapes and tumultuous seas to life.
-This setting enhances the novel’s gothic ambiance, creating a sense of isolation and mystery that permeates both timelines.
+This setting enhances the novel’s gothic ambiance, creating a sense of isolation and Mystery that permeates both timelines.
 The islands’ rich history and folklore are intricately woven into the narrative, adding layers of depth and authenticity.

 Exploration of Witchcraft and Historical Injustice